GatsbyCentral/gatsby-awesome-pagination/docs/examples.md

         const blogPosts = _.get(result, "data.allMarkdownRemark.edges");

         // Create the blog index pages like `/blog`, `/blog/2`, `/blog/3`, etc.
+        // The first page will have 3 items and each following page will have 10
-        // Each page will have 10 blog posts and a link to the next and previous
+        // blog posts and a link to the next and previous pages. paginate({
-        // pages.
-        paginate({
           createPage,
           items: blogPosts,
           component: blogIndex,
           perPage: 10,
+          itemsPerFirstPage: 3,
           pathPrefix: "/blog"
         });